Wrongful Death Attorney Atlanta

 You may have heard of some high profile wrongful death lawsuits in Atlanta on the news or online.
-Below are some local examples of wrongful death to better illustrate how wrongful death lawsuits work.
+Below are some local examples of wrongful death to better illustrate how wrongful death claims work.

 Diane McIver Estate vs. Tex McIver and Dani Jo Carter

 This case was brought by the estate of Diane McIver, a murder victim, against her husband and her best friend.
 The victim’s husband Tex McIver was sent to prison for life during the criminal law trial, but the wrongful death suit against McIver and Carter argues that the victim’s death was an accident.

 Cobb County and Wellstar Hospital

 This suit involved a health system, a county jail, and a prisoner, Mr. Justin Graham.
 Mr. Graham was arrested for DUI and detained in the Cobb County jail in 2006.
 After a few weeks in jail, he was transferred to Wellstar Hospital where he died from cirrhosis of the liver.
 Graham’s family filed a wrongful death claim against the jail and hospital.